Papua New Guinea Premier Soccer League: 2017–2018: League split

-The 2018 season was completed in slightly smoother fashion than the previous one, with Southern Strikers successfully replacing Vitis Yamaros FC, while all four other clubs (aside from disbanded PS Huawei) remained in the division, alongside new sides FC Morobe Wawens and FC Momase.
+The 2018 season started with Southern Strikers successfully replacing Vitis Yamaros FC, while many (aside from disbanded PS Huawei) remained in the division, alongside new sides FC Morobe Wawens and FC Momase.
 Lae City Dwellers were renamed Toti City Dwellers for sponsorship reasons.
-That said, the season was not without its difficulties.
-In early January, shortly after the season began, the PNGFA were banned from using all PNG Sports Foundation facilities due to outstanding payments from the 2016 FIFA U-20 Women's World Cup, which took place in the country.
-On May 3, it was decided that all the remaining matches were to be forfeited, as only four sides – Toti City, Besta PNG Utd, Morobe Wawens and Madang – had paid their affiliation fee in full.
-However, by the following week, Southern Strikers settled their fee, and their remaining matches were rescheduled, while Buang and Momase had 0–3 defeats awarded against them in all their outstanding fixtures.
+In early January, the PNGFA was banned from using all PNG Sports Foundation facilities due to outstanding payments from the 2016 FIFA U-20 Women's World Cup, which took place in the country.
+On May 3, it was decided that all the remaining matches were to be forfeited, as only four sides – Toti City, Besta PNG United, Morobe Wawens and Madang – had paid their affiliation fee in full.
+However, by the following week, Southern Strikers settled their fee, and their remaining matches were rescheduled, while Buang and Momase had 0–3 defeats awarded in the remaining fixtures.

-Following investigations into corruption, David Chung stepped down from his roles as OFC President, PNGFA President and on the FIFA Council on 6 April 2018, citing personal reasons.
-Shortly thereafter, members of both the PNGFA and the FFPNG agreed to hold talks regarding the league split and other issues surrounding the sport in the country.

-Meanwhile, in the Grand Final, Toti City Dwellers defeated Besta PNG United 3–0 in the Grand Final on 26 May 2018 to win their fourth straight title.
+Following investigations into corruption, David Chung stepped down from all roles on 6 April.
+Members of both the PNGFA and the FFPNG agreed to hold talks regarding the league split and other issues surrounding the sport in the country.
+In the Grand Final, Toti City Dwellers defeated Besta PNG United 3–0 on 26 May to win their fourth straight title.